 Aaron is Advisor-at-Large at Art Jameel, one of Delfina Foundation’s major partners, and a Strategic Advisor to Asymmetry Art Foundation and Kunsthalle Praha.
 He has been appointed to numerous boards and committees, currently including All Change Arts, Shubbak, Caribbean Art Initiative, Aga Khan Museum, and Alserkal Avenue.
 He was a member of the jury for the 2020 Turner Prize and has served on other juries including the Jarman Award (2012), LIVE WORKS Performance Art Award (2016), Samdani Artist Award (2012-2020), MOP CAP (2018), and the Absolut Creative Competition (2019), to name a few.

 Prior to Delfina Foundation, Aaron worked as Project Director of Metal, the artistic laboratory space established by Jude Kelly OBE, ultimately becoming Managing Director of Metal’s arts-based consultancy overseeing creative projects with a focus on urban regeneration.
 He has also worked with London 2012, as part of its culture team that secured London’s Olympic bid; at The Place, London; and in New York, as a management consultant.

-Head of Operations
+Director of Operations

-Gillean started her career in the exhibition department of CCA, Glasgow before production and management roles in the performing arts and film, including with Merchant Ivory Productions, Blast Theory and Imlata Dance Company.
-As Producer with The Arts Catalyst she realised themed exhibitions and ambitious artist’s projects in a wide range of contexts including museums, galleries, abandoned and former military sites, and public spaces.
+Gillean started her career in the exhibition department of CCA, Glasgow, followed by production and management roles in the performing arts and film, including with Merchant Ivory Productions, Blast Theory and Imlata Dance Company.
+As Producer with The Arts Catalyst she realised themed exhibitions and ambitious artist projects in a wide range of contexts, including museums, galleries, abandoned and former military sites, and public spaces.